Reading sports betting odds can seem complicated at first glance.

-All of the above numbers are different ways to display odds, however they all represent the same thing.
+All of the above numbers represent different ways to display betting odds, however they all represent the same thing.

-All betting odds represent the implied percent chance you have to win a bet.
+All betting odds represent the implied probability to win a bet.
 The way that number is displayed is where things can differ.

 There are three main ways to display betting odds: